-The travel store in the Ville (a shopping center near the Residential Colleges) is affiliated with a travel company called Student Flights which helps book student trips for at a low cost.
+The travel store in the Hawken Village (close to campus) is affiliated with a travel company called Student Flights which helps book student trips for at a low cost.
 Also, they provide discounts for using their services.
+There is also an STA travel agency located on campus.